MagicManFoli/MQTT_Switcher/README.md

 ## Developer hints

+Be aware that you are unable to completely use it on a desktop as it depends on RPI's GPIOs.
+YOu will probably need to comment out the import for that and set a breakpoint somewhere.

-Test script manually with
+### Test script manually without docker
+Get it to your System:
-1. git clone ###
+1. `git clone ###`
-2. cd MQTT_Switcher
+2. `cd MQTT_Switcher`

+Update to newest version
-3. git pull
+3. `git pull origin dockerize`
-4. git checkout origin/dockerize
+4. `git checkout dockerize`
-5. pipenv update
+5. `pipenv update`
-6.
+6. `pipenv shell`

+Execute
-1. `export PYTHONPATH=.`        -> allow relative imports from /app
+1. `export PYTHONPATH=.`        -> enables relative imports from /app
 2. `python3 app/main.py -f config.yaml`
 3. send MQTT messages with the correct topics

-Be aware that you are unable to completely use it as it depends on RPI's GPIOs.
-YOu will probably need to comment out the import for that and set a breakpoint somewhere.